 Well, if you are being asked for a passcode while you are trying to access your iPhone after an update; you must provide if you know it.
 This may not be a proper solution but sometimes trying with some passwords 2-3 times the device could get unlocked.

 If this doesn't work, then follow the advanced method discussed below.

-If iPhone asking for passcode after update, then you should try to fix the issue immediately.
+If your iPhone asking for passcode after update, then you should try to fix the issue immediately.
 Users have tried different ways to fix this issue but they were most successful after using a professional password unlocker program.

 Such programs are available very easily these days.
 But among several of these programs, we found PassFab iPhone Unlocker to be the most effective one.
 Although, this is fairly a new program we found it to be quite effective.
 The operating procedure is also very simple.
 Let's have a look:

 Step 1: So, start with download and installing PassFab iPhone Unlocker on the computer and then run it.
 Among 2 options on the program interface, click on "Start" tab.